 When the sun is shining, you'll join a stampede of Vancouverites heading to the city's beaches, hiking trails, and mountain slopes.
 Biking, running, or walking the Stanley Park Seawall rates highly for its at-your-own-pace vibe and panoramic views.
 In Victoria, you can take a jeep-safari through farms and vineyards, or spot harbor seals, whales, and dolphins on a whale-watching tour.

 Amid a rich culinary region, seafood is king in Vancouver and Victoria.
 Try a six-course seafood medley, paired with a glass of wine from an Okanagan winery, at five-star Yaletown dining rooms.
 Dining options are plentiful and often cheap, be it delectable Thai in Kitsilano, a raw food menu near Main Street, or inventive Chinese tapas in Chinatown.
 In Victoria, you'll find a variety of culinary styles downtown.

 Nightlife & Entertainment

 In Vancouver, you can rub shoulders with the nightclub crowd on funky Granville Street downtown.
 Hip Yaletown offers up swanky cocktail bars and clubs.
 For more laid-back surrounds, join the relaxed beach crowd at a variety of watering holes in Kitsilano.
 In summer, picnic in Stanley Park and watch Theatre Under the Stars.
-In Victoria, stop for a pint at a convivial waterside brewpub, or visit the cool bar in the Fairmont Express for blue martinis with hot jazz.
+In Victoria, stop for a pint at a convivial waterside brewpub, or visit the cool bar in the Fairmont Empress for blue martinis with hot jazz.